JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 + `Delta_phi_jet_jet` = `PRI_jet_leading_phi` - `PRI_jet_subleading_phi`
     + Drop `PRI_tau_phi`,  `PRI_lep_phi`, `PRI_met_phi`, `PRI_jet_leading_phi` and `PRI_jet_subleading_phi`

-#It depends on 2 variables:
+It depends on 2 variables:
-#1) "dataset": it's the name of the dataset.
++ "dataset": it's the name of the dataset.
 It receives a DataFrame from Pandas.
-#2) "string": it's related to the the kind of subset you want.
-It's a string, you've to put the letter of the subset
++ "string": it's related to the the kind of subset you want.
+It's a string, you've to put the letter of the subset you want.
-#you want.

 #### Splitting_jets_function.py ([Link Here](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Reference%20guides/Splitting_jets_function.py))